the-markup/citizen-browser-covid-public-info/README.md

-# Citizen Browser: COVID-19 PSA's
+# Citizen Browser: Racial differences in COVID-19 PSA's

 This repository contains code to reproduce the findings featured in our story, "[Official Information About COVID-19 Is Reaching Fewer Black People on Facebook - LINK TK](https://themarkup.org/citizen-browser/)" from our series, [Citizen Browser](https://themarkup.org/citizen-browser/).